President–John Silvas (1-year term)

-John joined Booz Allen in June 1998 in McLean, Virginia as a consultant and has a total of 17 years of systems engineering experience, working mostly on large scale DoD programs in the areas of requirements analysis, architecture development, technical management and control, systems engineering process improvement, and system integration.
-Prior to joining Booz Allen, he served in the U.S. Air Force during the first Gulf War working in satellite communications – three years on active duty and five years in the reserves.
-He has a B.S. degree from Virginia Tech, and obtained his INCOSE Certified Systems Engineering Professional (CSEP) certification in January 2006.
+John joined Booz Allen in June 1998 in McLean, Virginia as a consultant and has over 18 years of systems engineering experience, working mostly on large scale DoD programs in the areas of requirements analysis, architecture development, technical management and control, SE process improvement, and system integration.
+Prior to joining Booz Allen, he served in the US Air Force during the first Gulf War working in satellite communications - three years on active duty and five years as a reservist.

 Secretary–Alan Kirschbaum (1-year term)